vulcanize/ipld-eth-indexer/README.md

 The output from geth should mention that it is `Starting statediff service` and block synchronization should begin shortly thereafter.
 Note that until it receives a subscriber, the statediffing process does nothing but wait for one.
-Once a subscription is received, this will be indicated in the output and node will begin processing and sending statediffs.
+Once a subscription is received, this will be indicated in the output and the node will begin processing and sending statediffs.

 Also in the output will be the endpoints that will be used to interface with the node.
 The default ws url is "127.0.0.1:8546" and the default http url is "127.0.0.1:8545".